reactioncommerce/reaction-example-plugin/README.md

 This package is demonstrate how you can customize Reaction Commerce to meet your needs and accompanies the tutorial "Customizing Reaction".

+Currently the `master` branch is for v0.13.x of Reaction while the `development` branch supports version 0.14.x.
+The v14 branch is still heavily under construction.